api-platform/docs/distribution/debugging.md

       # See https://docs.docker.com/docker-for-mac/networking/#i-want-to-connect-from-a-container-to-a-service-on-the-host
       # See https://github.com/docker/for-linux/issues/264
       # The `remote_host` below may optionally be replaced with `remote_connect_back`
+      # XDEBUG_MODE required for step debugging
       XDEBUG_MODE: debug
+      # default port for Xdebug 3 is 9003
+      # idekey=VSCODE if you are debugging with VSCode
       XDEBUG_CONFIG: >-
         client_host=host.docker.internal
-        # default port for Xdebug 3
         client_port=9003
-        # or VSCODE if you are debugging with VSCode
         idekey=PHPSTORM
       # This should correspond to the server declared in PHPStorm `Preferences | Languages & Frameworks | PHP | Servers`
       # Then PHPStorm will use the corresponding path mappings